vapparao/CalendarBooking/README.md

 # Introduction

 This Solution is a CalendarBooking Console Application.
-Through this solution the users can add booking, delete booking, find bookings and reserve booking with the respective commands
+Through this solution the users can ADD Calendar booking, DELETE Calendar booking, Find Available Calender bookings and KEEP Calendar booking with the respective commands

 # My Feedback